manuelgug/FapR/README.md

 ![flagging_example](https://github.com/manuelgug/FapR/blob/main/img/fapr_flagging_example.png)

 *Figure 4.
 Example of the flagging results.
-Checkmarks are accepted haplotypes: green = correctly phased and also frequent in the population/run; blue = correctly phased, but rare in the population/run; purple = inconclusive phasing, but frequent in the population/run.
-Orange crosses are haplotpes with inconclusive phasing and rare in the population/run, thus being inconclusive haplpotypes.*
+Checkmarks are accepted haplotypes: green = correctly phased and also frequent in the population/run; blue = correctly phased but rare in the population/run; purple = inconclusive phasing but frequent in the population/run.
+Orange crosses are haplotypes with inconclusive phasing and also rare (or absent) in the population/run, thus being inconclusive haplotypes.*